Define datasets

 - Track splits via metadata (e.g.,

-metadata["split"] = "eval") because dataset tags are not supported yet. - Document ownership using dataset descriptions so teams know who curates each collection.
+metadata["split"] = "eval") for additional organization beyond separate datasets. - Document ownership using dataset descriptions so teams know who curates each collection.

 - Keep schema + prompt in sync – if your prompt expects